HomeBlog

 Contentful was built on a problem that was costing enterprises real money.
 Traditional CMS platforms were monolithic, tying your content directly to a presentation layer, which meant a separate system for your website, your mobile app, your kiosks, and every other channel you needed to serve.
 The headless model solved this by decoupling content from presentation entirely, giving teams the ability to author once and publish everywhere without depending on any single vendor’s front-end decisions.

 That structural independence is why Contentful became the default.
-It handled 180 billion API calls per month across 47,000 websites, built a developer community of 550,000, and earned trust precisely because it played well with everything and answered to nobody.
+By its own announcement of the deal, it was handling 180 billion API calls a month, double its 2023 volume, with an ecosystem of more than 20,000 apps and integrations, and it earned trust precisely because it played well with everything and answered to nobody.

 What Salesforce Actually Bought

 Salesforce needed a content engine for its Headless 360 initiative, one that was API-first and composable, and Contentful fits the brief exactly.
-Agentforce, which recently crossed $1.2 billion in ARR with 8,000 deals closed, needs to query, assemble, and deliver content dynamically, and a native structured content layer makes that meaningfully more capable.
+Agentforce, Salesforce’s AI agent platform, needs to query, assemble, and deliver content dynamically, and a native structured content layer makes that meaningfully more capable.

 The strategic fit is real, but the lens through which Contentful customers need to read this deal is not the product announcement, it is the acquisition history.